 Ms. Cohen's expertise and experience involves all aspects of travel from individual bookings to group and specialty tours.
 This includes arranging and escorting unique adventure tours with her husband through their Voyages of Discovery Tours.
-The USA 2017 total eclipse tours will be the 12th specialized nature tour she has helped organize and escort.

 Ms. Cohen is married to Professor Howard Cohen (see below), who also serves as a professional escort, coordinator and scientific advisor for their tours.